Esri/arcgis-maps-sdk-kotlin-toolkit/toolkit/ar/README.md

 ## FlyoverSceneView

 The `FlyoverSceneView` provides an augmented reality fly over experience.
+In flyover the content is navigated by moving the device, allowing the scene to be explored more naturally than with a touch or mouse interface.

 ### Features